gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 -	Set **Visualization Preview** to `At designated location`
 -   Set **Max Direct Items** to `6`
 -   Set **Max Indirect Items** to `8`
--   Enter the **Implicit Relationship** specifier shown below plus any others
+-   Enter the **Title Relationships** specifier shown below plus any others

 ``` plaintext
 Creator: Created